-- 7.3 Though schools are encouraged to honour any previous back-yearing arrangements, any Admissions Authority is not under a legal duty to do so and must make decisions based on the best interests of the child. - 7.4 Families need to have the conversations with the next school as early as possible.
-The timelines for such discussions and applications are laid out in Figure 1.
+- 7.3 Though schools are encouraged to honor any previous back-yearing arrangements, any Admissions Authority is not under a legal duty to do so and must make decisions based on the best interests of the child. - 7.4 Families need to have the conversations with the next school as early as possible.
+The timelines for such discussions and applications are laid out in Figure 1 .
 If the next schools agrees to the back yearing then Fig.1 also lays out when the family need to make the application.

-Current and Chronological Actual Year Actual Year Application Application

-Future School Year group (A) group (B) Group when made when Deadline

-family start child's Actual

-discussions Year group is -

-with next normal

-school deadlines

-(September) apply.

-Infant School Year 2 Year 1 Year 1 Year 2 15 January

-to Junior

-First School Year 4 Year 3 Year 3 Year 3 15 January

-to Middle

-Primary Year 6 Year 5 Year 5 Year 6 31 October

-School to

-Secondary

-Middle Year 8 Year 7 Year 7 Year 8 31 October

-School to

-Upper School
+Current and Chronological Actual Year Actual Year Application Application Future School Year group (A) group (B) Group when family start discussions with next school made when child's Actual Year group is - normal deadlines Deadline Infant School to Junior Year 2 Year 1 (September) Year 1 apply.
+Year 2 15 January First School to Middle Year 4 Year 3 Year 3 Year 4 15 January Primary School to Secondary Year 6 Year 5 Year 5 Year 6 31 October Middle School to Upper School Year 8 Year 7 Year 7 Year 8 31 October